liliurui8965/1.github.io/_pages/cv.md

 Work experience
 ======
 * Mechanical Engineer Intern, Li industries
-  * Designed the battery slicing machine for recycling end-of-life Li-ion batteries from iPhone 6Plus.
-Performed leading role on proof of concept, Creo CAD design, and DVP&R.
+  * <p align="justify">Designed the battery slicing machine for recycling end-of-life Li-ion batteries from iPhone 6Plus.
+Performed leading role on proof of concept, Creo CAD design, and DVP&R.</p>
-  * Optimized the operating parameters of the battery cathode powder recovery process with Fractional Factorial DOE.
+  * <p align="justify">Optimized the operating parameters of the battery cathode powder recovery process with Fractional Factorial DOE.
 Drafted SOPs for front-line workers.
   * Troubleshooted the filtration system of a commercial Filter Drier with PTFE Hydrophobic Membrane Filters.
 Improved powder-liquid separation efficiency from 75.0% to 97%.
   * Worked closely with OEMs to facilitate the delivery of key machineries for the battery disassembly line.